dangoor/narwhal/docs/tusk.md

 package
 -------

+    tusk install-package <uri>

+Download and install a package and all it's dependencies into the active sea.
+The packages will be added to the sea catalog and as dependencies of the sea.
+See `tusk add-package` for info on the `<uri>` except for:

+    tusk add-package <package>

+If no sea is active the package will be installed into the planet/narwhal.

     tusk add-package [--catalog <catalog>] <uri>

 Add the package at `<uri>` and all it's dependencies to the planet catalog named `<catalog>`.